Quite often, the best things in life are wrapped in pastry.

 Then, twenty years later, I ate an eclair in France and shut up.
 It was full of glossy chocolate crème pâtissière, and the chocolate shard on top was so thin it was like glass and snapped under my teeth.
 I savoured every bite and still think about it now.

-One thing that pastry has got spot on, for centuries I’ll add, has lived through the embarrassment of the dry ready-made and frozen varieties, the children’s party grub and picnic fodder, is the sausage roll.
+One thing that pastry has got spot on – for centuries I’ll add – something that has lived through the embarrassment of the dry ready-made and frozen varieties, the children’s party grub and picnic fodder, is the sausage roll.

 A sausage roll is the quintessential snack food, a summer lunch in the park or a warming winter treat from the bakery, flaky pastry sprinkling down your front.
 Even though the shop-bought packets are always utterly disappointing, we can’t really resist – they are the embodiment of something so nostalgic, and are helpfully (or unhelpfully depending on your perspective) moreish.
 Personally, I think it’s thanks to the pastry.

 Not only that, sausage rolls are effortless to make ourselves!
 Normally satisfied by a sausage roll with caramelised onion chutney, I thought I would dress these up a bit, put a mature spin on a childhood snack.
-Maybe the prunes take it to the elderly end of mature, and that glamour of a onion and goat’s cheese galette is immensely reduced, however just wait until you take a bite.
+Maybe the prunes take it to the elderly end of mature, however just wait until you take a bite.

 By mixing the pork sausage meat with finely chopped prunes, cooked onions sweet with balsamic and crushed fennel, the meat is light and juicy, while the flavour is a balance of salty and sweet, delicate with anise and punchy sage.
 Meanwhile, that sacred pastry, easily rolled out from a shop-bought block, is buttery, breaking into flakes with each mouthful.